axmanmuscle/unrolledNet/README.md

 ## 05/15/2025
 have the fetal stuff running on the zero shot unrolled net which shares a network. created a smaller unet.
 I'm changing the padding boundary conditions for the convolutional layers to see if that helps this weird brightening at the edges i'm seeing.

+## 06/06/2025
+Some stuff that needs to get done:
+ - option for supervised learning with and without wavelets
+ - option for supervised learning sharing a network and each block having its own